Share on :

 As of the latest update, XLP has an expense ratio of approximately 0.12%.
 This fee is deducted from the fund’s assets to cover the cost of managing the ETF.

-Unlock Your XLP Trading Now
+Improve Your XLP Trading Now

 Disclaimers